 - Oral antibiotics or antifungals for skin infections

 - Retinoids for psoriasis

 While at-home remedies may not be the primary form of treatment for skin inflammation, they can act as a secondary treatment method to help reduce inflammation and manage symptoms more quickly.
 Some at-home remedies for skin inflammation include:

 - Using a cool compress to soothe irritation.
 Simply run a clean washcloth under cool water, wring it out, and apply it to the skin.

-- Applying a hypoallergenic, fragrance- and preservative-free moisturizer to prevent cracked skin.
+- Applying a hypoallergenic, fragrance-free moisturizer to prevent cracked skin.

 - Wearing loose-fitting, breathable clothing.